yohasebe/rsyntaxtree/docs/documentation.md

 Syntax trees for right-to-left scripts such as Arabic and Hebrew are conventionally drawn expanding from right to left, with the first word of the sentence at the right edge.
 The `Mirror` option (`mirror: on`, CLI `--mirror`) reflects the entire finished layout horizontally to follow this convention: the structure is unchanged, but the leaf order is reversed so the sentence reads in its natural direction.

 `Mirror` composes with `Direction`: `ttb` + mirror gives the standard RTL tree, and `ltr` + mirror places the root at the right with leaves expanding leftward.
-Connectors, triangles, movement paths, and region shades all follow the mirrored positions automatically.
+Every drawn element follows the mirrored positions automatically.
 See the Arabic example in the [Multilingual gallery](https://yohasebe.github.io/rsyntaxtree/examples) for a demonstration.

 ### Fonts Used to Generate PNG

-Currently, you can choose among the font styles `Noto Sans`, `Noto Serif` and `Noto Sans Mono`.
-Each of them falls back to Noto CJK for Han, Hangul and kana, so any of the three renders CJK text.
+The web interface offers three font styles:

-- `Noto Sans` can display basic Unicode characters (including Japanese hiragana/katakana/kanji).
+- `Noto Sans` (`sans`): latin and other basic Unicode characters in a sans serif face.
-- `Noto Serif` can display basic Unicode characters (including Japanese hiragana/katakana/kanji).
+- `Noto Serif` (`serif`): the same range in a serif face.
-- `Noto Sans CJK` covers the full CJK range (Han, Hangul, kana) and is used automatically as a fallback by every style.
+- `Noto Sans Mono` (`mono`): the same range in a mono-spaced face.

-- `Noto Sans Mono` can display basic Unicode characters in a mono-spaced typeface.
+All three fall back to Noto CJK for Han, Hangul and kana, so any of them renders CJK text.
+A fourth style, `cjk`, puts Noto Sans CJK first instead; it is available from the command line and the library (`-n cjk`) but not from the web interface.

 ### Install Fonts for SVG